SHoyt84001/skillstorm/README.md

 # skillstorm
-This is for practicing repos
+This is for practicing and getting used to Git